-As we see from the preceding examples, we’ve converted a mixed fraction (known as mixed number) to an improper fraction.
+As we see from the preceding examples, we’ve converted a mixed fraction (known as a mixed number) to an improper fraction.
 But now, we’ll learn about the reciprocal of the matter.

 Let’s try this example:

-Meaning, we first divide 7 with 12 resulting in 1 then bring down 5.
+Meaning, we first divide 7 by 12 resulting in 1 then bring down 5.
 After this, you’ll put the remainder which is 5 beside the quotient (1) in a fraction manner as a numerator and retain the denominator which is 7.